swcarpentry/shell-novice/episodes/04-pipefilter.md

 > redirect its input, i.e., to read from a file instead of from standard
 > input.
 For example, instead of writing `wc ammonia.pdb`, we could write
 > `wc < ammonia.pdb`.
 In the first case, `wc` gets a command line
-> parameter telling it what file to open.
+> argument telling it what file to open.
 In the second, `wc` doesn't have
-> any command line parameters, so it reads from standard input, but we
+> any command line arguments, so it reads from standard input, but we
 > have told the shell to send the contents of `ammonia.pdb` to `wc`'s
 > standard input.
 {: .callout}